 This consolidation phase (for goods coming from the different areas) is often the bottleneck in complex warehousing operations.
 Shipping floor spaces are constrained which results in customer deliveries being delayed because the goods are not able to leave the warehouse on fixed times during the day.
 This will have a big effect on customer satisfaction.

 In most warehouses/ distribution centers, the consolidation process is not done in the most optimal way.
 This results in unnecessary additional physical deliveries and high transportation costs.
 If this consolidation does takes place, it is done in a way that limits the throughput of the warehouse/distribution centre substantially.

 Supply chain and logistics executives wants to see the warehouses focus on their key mission: store and ship the ordered products correctly, and on time.
 And then leave the consolidation, packing, value added services to the distribution process.

-There are already technology solutions in place that can optimize these processes.
-Monthly, millions of item picks are already consolidated and packed in the distribution process expanding the throughput of the “traditional warehouses” substantially.
+MIXMOVE already have a solution in place that can optimize your processes.
+Monthly, millions of item picks are already consolidated and packed in the distribution process expanding the throughput of the “traditional warehouses” substantially, using our logistics platform.

 Just imagine: You pick all your items by product and store them randomly in the outbound trucks.
 You ignore all consolidation requirements, packaging requirements, value added services, transportation carrier requirements and leave this to the distribution processes.
 How would your warehousing throughput expand?
 How would it effect the overall performance of your warehouse?